Cadmium, Whole Blood

 Special Info

 Patient demographics form (Heavy Metal Form) is required to meet State Health Department requirements.
 Patient Prep: Diet, medication, and nutritional supplements may introduce interfering substances.
-Patients should be encouraged to discontinue nutritional supplements, vitamins, minerals, non-essential over-the-counter medications (upon the advice of their physician).
+Patients should be encouraged to discontinue nutritional supplements, vitamins, minerals, nonessential over-the-counter medications (upon the advice of their physician).
 Always use an alcohol swab to cleanse the venipuncture site.
 Avoid iodine-containing disinfectants.
-Use only stainless steel phlebotomy needles, and use non-powder gloves when handling and collecting.
-Specimens collected in tubes other than royal blue (EDTA), or specimens transported in containers other than royal blue (EDTA) tubes or trace element-free transport tubes will be rejected.
-Heparin anticoagulant is unacceptable.
-Clotted specimens will be rejected.
-This test is New York DOH approved.
+Use only stainless-steel phlebotomy needles and non-powder gloves when handling and collecting.
+Clotted specimens or specimens transported in containers other than royal blue (K2EDTA) or trace element-free transport tubes will be rejected.
+This test is New York state approved.

 Clinical Info

 Blood cadmium can be used to monitor acute toxicity, and in combination with cadmium and urine and B-2 microglobulin is the preferred method for monitoring occupational exposure.
 Symptoms associated with cadmium toxicity vary based upon route of exposure and may include tubular proteinuria, fever, headache, dyspnea, chest pain, conjunctivitis, rhinitis, sore throat and cough.
 Ingestion of cadmium in high concentration may cause vomiting, diarrhea, salivation, cramps, and abdominal pain.
-Elevated results may be due to skin or collection-related contamination, including the use of a noncertified metal-free collection/transport tube.
-If contamination concerns exist due to elevated levels of blood cadmium, confirmation with a second specimen collected in a certified metal-free tube is recommended.
+Elevated results may be due to skin- or collection-related contamination, including the use of tubes that are not certified to be trace element free.
+If an elevated result is suspected to be due to contamination, confirmation with a second specimen collected in a certified trace element-free tube is recommended.